italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The *typ* value in the *credential_pop* JWT MUST be set to **status-assertion+jwt**

-The *Credential status endpoint* MUST be provided by the Issuers within their Metadata.
-The Issuers MUST include in the issued Digital Credentials the object *status* with the JSON member *status_assertion* set to a JSON Object containing the *credential_hash_alg* claim.
+The *Credential status endpoint* MUST be provided by the Credential Issuers within their Metadata.
+The Credential Issuers MUST include in the issued Digital Credentials the object *status* with the JSON member *status_assertion* set to a JSON Object containing the *credential_hash_alg* claim.
 It MUST contain the algorithm used for hashing the Digital Credential.
 Among the hash algorithms, the value ``sha-256`` is RECOMMENDED .

 Status Assertion HTTP Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *Credential status endpoint* MUST return a HTTP response with status code *201 Created* if the Credential is valid at the time of the request.
-The responses MUST be encoded in ``application/json`` format.
+The *the Credential Issuer* MUST return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Status Assertion Error object.
+The status code 200 MUST be returned if the Status Assertion is requested for a valid, non-existent, expired, revoked or invalid Digital Credential.

+The response MUST:

+- include a JSON object with a member named `status_assertion_responses`;

+- be encoded in ``application/json`` format.

 It MUST contain the following mandatory claims.

 .. _table_http_response_claim:
 .. list-table::